-Nearly 40 years with rice fields
+Nearly 40 years working in the rice fields.

 NGUYEN XE